 Mobile devices are more than just small computers in continuous use with perpetual connections to the Internet.
 The operating paradigm of these devices calls for new approaches to ensure the data processed by them remains secure while maintaining productivity.

-Skycure’s risk-based mobile security approach is designed from the ground up to defend against all threats that put business data at risk of exposure, theft and manipulation, while respecting users’ need for privacy, productivity and a great mobile experience.
+Skycure’s risk-based mobile threat defense solution is designed from the ground up to defend against all threats that put business data at risk of exposure, theft and manipulation, while respecting users’ need for privacy, productivity and a great mobile experience.

 Apps are the lifeblood of every mobile device, and a key area of vulnerability.
 Malware can be delivered through unapproved, third-party app stores (sometimes via first-party app stores as well), personal computers or wirelessly via cellular, Wi-Fi or Bluetooth.
 Malware can look exactly like legitimate apps with no obvious indication of bad behavior.